 Wednesday, July 1 at 7:30pm | Regular Admission Prices

-Bill Murray, reunited with his Ghostbusters director Harold Ramis, is at his wisecracking best in this high concept romantic comedy (a gently twisted variation of Capra’s It’s a Wonderful Life) about a self-absorbed TV weatherman caught in a personal time warp on the worst day of his life.
+Bill Murray, reunited with Ghostbusters writer and co-star Harold Ramis, is at his wisecracking best in this high concept romantic comedy (a gently twisted variation of Capra’s It’s a Wonderful Life) about a self-absorbed TV weatherman caught in a personal time warp on the worst day of his life.

 “A hilarious and unexpectedly profound comedy.” – Scott Tobias, Onion AV Club